 “What are the best laser hair reduction and maintenance systems?”

 There are three main laser hair reduction systems and a number of other systems that are all safe and effective in experienced hands.
 The three main systems are the alexandrite laser, the diode laser, and the intense pulsed light system (a close laser cousin) sometimes known as the Epilight.
 Several different companies make each of these lasers under different trade names.
-Be sure to look for a laser clinic where either a dermatologist-supervised R.N., or a certified physician assistant, or the doctor does the treatment.
+Be sure to look for a laser treatment clinic where either a dermatologist-supervised R.N., or a certified physician assistant, or the doctor does the treatment.

 There is always some debate about the relative advantages of one system over another.
 Many of the physician proponents of one particular laser system are consultants to that particular laser company.
-In my opinion, that makes it difficult for the particular doctor to be completely objective about the other laser systems.
+In my opinion, that makes it difficult for the particular doctor to be completely objective about the other laser treatments.
 Also, physicians tend to prefer systems that they are experienced on and comfortable with, which also creates a slight prejudice.

 Summary of Unwanted Hair: What to Do